 At the end of last fall we started exploring an area just outside of Granite Falls on the Cascade Loop Highway.
 Once there, we found an abundance of riverside campsites and trailhead access roads.
 Our first trip was an overnighter to Gothic Basin, which began with a steep set of switchbacks leading a bounty of lakes, hidden waterfalls and unparalleled views.
 A month later, we came back to do a day hike through boulder fields and changing leaves up to a retired fire lookout atop Mount Pilchuck.
 Then, most recently we took a short walk through the snow in search of ice caves at the base of Big Four Mountain.
 After this last trip we were convinced that this is one of the best stretches of hiking and camping in the state.

-Photographs by Forest Eckley and Alisa Furoyama
+Photographs by Travis Gillett, Forest Eckley, and Alisa Furoyama

 - Fuel up in Granite Falls.
 This area is beautiful, but most of the small businesses on this highway have been abandoned and there are no filling stations.